ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the same redemption context.
 The set of Clients that share the same redemption context is referred to as a redemption anonymity set.
 2. Issuer-Client unlinkability.
-This is similar to Origin-Client unlinkability in that a Client in an issuer context is indistinguishable from any other Client that might use the same issuer context.
+This is similar to Origin-Client unlinkability in that a Client in an issuance context is indistinguishable from any other Client that might use the same issuance context.
 The set of Clients that share the same redemption context is referred to as a redemption anonymity set.
 3. Attester-Origin unlinkability.
 This is similar to Origin-Client and Issuer-Client unlinkability.
 It means that given two attestation contexts,